ansys/pyaedt-toolkits-antenna/doc/source/Getting_started.rst

       python

 #.
 The API can be used at model level.
-Open AEDT, Bowtie antenna synthesis and model it in HFSS by run these commands:
+The following commands: Open AEDT, synthesize a Bowtie antenna and model it in HFSS:

     .. code:: python